hatemr/NLP-for-8K-documents/README.md

 BOW alone.
 These results show that BOW features outperform the BERT features.

-The result that using both BOW and BERT features performs worse than only BOW is a base of overfitting.
-Using too many input variables can cause overfitting and you can regularize by removing variables.
+The result that using both BOW and BERT features performs worse than only BOW is a case of overfitting.
+Using too many input variables can cause overfitting and removing variables is a type of regularization.

 ## Setup
 This setup assumes you already have `conda` and `git` installed.